-In explaining the late development of venture capital markets in Sweden compared with the United States, financial market development appears to have played an important role for two reasons.
-First, Sweden has historically had a bank-centered financial system as opposed to a stock market-centered system.
+In explaining the late development of venture capital markets in Sweden compared to the US, financial market development appears to have played an important role for two reasons.
+First, Sweden has historically had a bank centered financial system as opposed to a stock market centered system.
 It was not until the 1980s that financial markets were deregulated and the stock market was allowed to develop.
-Second, regulations regarding the use of public pension fund money much later allowed investments in venture capital in Sweden (in 1996) compared with the United States (in 1979).
+Second, regulations regarding the use of public pension fund money much later allowed investments in venture capital in Sweden (in 1996) compared to in the US (in 1979).

-On the first point, it is clear that the pace of financial market liberalization in the United States and Sweden has differed.
-Rajan and Zingales (2003) presented evidence that financial market development across the world over the past century first declined and then rose again.
-This holds true for both the United States and for Sweden, although the regulation of financial markets in Sweden went much further than in the United States.
-This likely contributed to the late development of a local venture capital market in Sweden (in the 1970s, compared with the 1940s in the United States).
-The 1960s and the 1970s in Sweden entailed low valuation of listed companies, depressed stock market activity, and few IPOs (Henrekson and Jakobsson, 2012).
-In the United States, things looked different with a much more active stock market and deregulated financial market.
-Figure 5 displays the number of IPOs in the United States and in Sweden weighted by real GDP and illustrates that the United States had IPO booms both in the early and the late 1960s, whereas the first IPO boom did not occur in Sweden until the 1980s.
+On the first point, it is clear that the pace of financial market liberalization in the US and Sweden has differed.
+Rajan and Zingales (2003) present evidence that financial market development across the world over the last century first declined and then rose again.
+This holds true for both the US and for Sweden, though the regulation of financial markets in Sweden went much further than in the US.
+This likely contributed to the late development of a local venture capital market in Sweden (in the 1970s, compared to the 1940s in the US).
+The

+1960s and the 1970s in Sweden entailed low valuation of listed companies, depressed stock market activity and few IPOs (Henrekson and Jakobsson, forthcoming).
+In the US, things looked different with a much more active stock market and deregulated financial market.
+Figure 5 displays the number of IPOs in the US and in Sweden weighted by real GDP and illustrates that the US had IPO booms both in the early and the late 1960s, while the first IPO boom did not occur in Sweden until the 1980s.

-The boom in the 1980s was triggered by a policy shift in the political climate toward the right and a deregulation of financial markets both nationally and internationally.
-This included the creation of a market for the trade of small-firm shares (the "over-the-counter" market), which was set up by the government in 1982 (Isaksson, 2006).
-The deregulation of the financial markets and the IPO boom significantly improved the exit market for venture capitalists and allowed the industry to develop by fueling the surge in capital under management of Swedish venture capital firms toward the end of the 1980s (Figure 2).
-When the Swedish economy began to recover from the deep crisis in the early 1990s, capital under management for venture capital funds increased dramatically.
+The boom in the 1980s was triggered by a policy shift in the political climate towards the right and a deregulation of financial markets both nationally and internationally.
+This included the creation of a market for the trade of small firm shares (the "over-the-counter" market), which was set up by the government in 1982 (Isaksson 2006).
+The deregulation of the financial markets and the IPO boom significantly improved the exit market for venture capitalists and allowed the industry to develop, by fueling the surge in capital under management of Swedish venture capital firms towards the end of the 1980s (Figure 2).
+When the Swedish economy began to recover from the deep crisis in early 1990s, capital under management for venture capital funds increased dramatically.
 This was likely driven by frequent IPOs and an inflow of capital from public pension funds.